Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Margot's successful career, her portrayal of fierce characters like Harley Quinn, and her ability to overcome controversies are all indicative of her Type 8 personality.
-Moreover, her constant pursuit of challenging roles and her dedication to her personal image also reflect the strengths and growth potential of Type 8 individuals."
+            "text": "Margot's successful career, her portrayal of fierce characters like Harley Quinn, and her ability to overcome controversies all indicate her Type 8 personality.
+Moreover, her constant pursuit of challenging roles and dedication to her image reflects the strengths and growth potential of Type 8 individuals."
           },
           "name": "What are some examples of Margot Robbie's Type 8 characteristics?"
         },
     {
           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "Margot Robbie is known for her confident and assertive personality.
-She is ambitious, tenacious, and tends to choose complex and strong characters.
+She is ambitious tenacious, and tends to choose complex and strong characters.
 However, these descriptions are based on public perception and her portrayed image in the media.
 To know her exact personality, one would have to know her personally."
           },
           "name": "What is Margot Robbie's personality?"
         },
     {
           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",